-To that end, I try really hard to make or create as many gifts for friends and family members as I can, instead of buying them a bunch of stuff they may not need.
+For that reason, I try really hard to make or create as many gifts for friends and family members as I can, instead of buying them a bunch of stuff they may not need.
 If you need a little more help staying on budget, you can check out our 4 ways to save money on Christmas shopping.

-10 Cheap but meaningful gift ideas for adults:
+10 Cheap but thoughtful Christmas gifts for adults: